-Nicaragua country profile - BBC News
+Nicaragua country profile

 MEDIA

-For most Nicaraguans radio and TV are the main sources of news.
-There are more than 100 radio stations, many of them in the capital, and several TV networks.
-Cable TV is available in most urban areas.
+Radio and TV are the main sources of news.
+There are more than 100 radio stations and several TV networks.

+Media freedom group Reporters Without Borders says journalists face harassment, arbitrary arrest and death threats.

 TIMELINE